Llenar70/allye-doc/Regression Analysis.md

 1.  **Domain Reconstruction**: Based on the features, target variables, and meta variables selected by the user in the "Data Variables" section of the UI, the domain (variable set) of the input data is reconstructed.
 2.  **Categorical Variable Encoding**:
     *   If categorical variables are included in the explanatory variables, one-hot encoding is applied.
-    *   The `pandas.get_dummies` function is used with the `drop_first=True` option, which removes the first category of each categorical variable as a reference category.
-This helps avoid multicollinearity.
+    *   scikit-learn's `OneHotEncoder` (`drop='first'`, `handle_unknown='ignore'`) is used to perform one-hot encoding.
+The first category of each categorical variable is removed as a reference category to avoid multicollinearity, and dense arrays are generated for faster computation.
 Encoded variable names combine the original variable name and the category value (e.g., `grade_B`).
 3.  **Missing Value Handling**:
     *   Rows containing missing values (NaN) in either features or the target variable are excluded from the analysis.
 4.  **Feature Normalization**: